About the course

 - finance and banking

 - risk management

 - international management

-We apply social science theories and concepts, to address the important issues faced by today’s organisations in the commercial, public and third sectors.
+Essex Finance Centre is based at the School and uses social science theories to address the important issues faced by today’s organisations in the commercial, public and third sectors.

 Located on our Colchester Campus on the Knowledge Gateway and Parkside Office Village, our Essex Business School building features a unique winter garden, which gives the building its own micro-climate.

 The Eden-style dome provides an innovative working environment, which includes: